ministryofjustice/modernisation-platform-instance-scheduler/README.md

     cd modernisation-platform-instance-scheduler
     make

 > :warning: Code changes require a rebuild before you're able to run them.
-Use `local-re-run.sh` as a utility script when re-runing local code changes.
+Use `local-re-run.sh` as a utility script when re-running local code changes.

 Validate SAM template